The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2013

-Andreas Raue (University of Freiburg, DE)
+Andreas Raue (University of Freiburg, Germany)

 Thesis title: Quantitative Dynamic Modeling: Theory and Application to Signal Transduction in the Erythropoietic System